Manchester Bolton & Bury Canal: Work begins

-Following a parliamentary survey of the route by Charles McNiven, the bill received Royal Assent on 13 May 1791 and became an Act of Parliament for the construction of the canal, by which "the proprietors were empowered to purchase land for a breadth of 26 yards on level ground, and wider where required for cuttings or embankments."
-The Act allowed the company to raise £47,000, with shares of £100.
+Following a parliamentary survey of the route by Charles McNiven, the bill received royal assent on 13 May 1791 and became an act of Parliament, the Manchester, Bolton and Bury Canal Act 1791 (31 Geo.
+3. c.
+68), for the construction of the canal, by which "the proprietors were empowered to purchase land for a breadth of 26 yards on level ground, and wider where required for cuttings or embankments."
+The act allowed the company to raise £47,000, with shares of £100.
 The intention was that at Prestolee the route would divide into two branches (arms), with one branch towards Bolton and the other to Bury, but it would not, however, join the River Irwell.
 The proprietors were entitled to take water from any brooks within 1000 yd of the canal, or within 3 mi of the canal summits at Bolton and Bury.

 At a meeting in Manchester on 30 June 1791, at the house of Alexander Patten, a committee was formed with the following members: